hyperledger/fabric/docs/source/write_first_app.rst

   .. image:: images/AppConceptsOverview.png

   **2. Learning about a sample smart contract, FabCar.**
-  We use a smart contract written in **JavaScript**.
   We’ll inspect the smart contract to learn about the transactions within them, and how they are used by applications to query and update the ledger.

   **3. Develop a sample application which uses FabCar.** Our application will use the FabCar smart contract to query and update car assets on the ledger.